Harlow (Paramount film): Production

+Development

 The concept of depicting Jean Harlow on film had originated in the 1950s.
 Many actresses were reported to have been cast as Harlow in different biopics, such as Cleo Moore for Columbia and Jayne Mansfield for Fox, but both of these projects fell through.
 In 1962, Fox announced that Marilyn Monroe would play Harlow in a lavish biopic under her new contract.
-However, after Monroe's death, the project was sold to Paramount, which cast Carroll Baker in the title role.
-Based in part on Irving Shulman's pulp biography Harlow: An Intimate Biography, Paramount's Harlow is a melodramatic look at Harlow's life, focusing on her failed marriages.
-The widescreen Technicolor film, produced by Joseph E. Levine, was made on a $2.5 million budget, and was supported by a wide-reaching publicity campaign.
-The previous year, Carroll Baker had played a fictionalized version of Harlow dubbed "Rina Marlowe" in the smash-hit film The Carpetbaggers starring George Peppard and Alan Ladd, which had also been produced by Joseph E. Levine.
+However, after Monroe's death, the project was sold to Paramount, with Embassy Pictures producing and Carroll Baker starring in the title role.
+Producer Joseph E. Levine formally announced the production at the Beverly Hills Hotel on August 31, 1964.

+Based in part on Irving Shulman's pulp biography Harlow: An Intimate Biography, Paramount's Harlow serves a melodramatic look at Harlow's life, focusing on her failed marriages.
+Levine had purchased the rights to the biography for $100,000.
+Prior to making Harlow, Carroll Baker had played a fictionalized version of Harlow dubbed "Rina Marlowe" in the smash-hit film The Carpetbaggers starring George Peppard and Alan Ladd, which had also been produced by Joseph E. Levine and distributed by Paramount.

+Casting

+At the time of her casting, actress Carroll Baker had been in the midst of an embittered feud with producer Joseph E. Levine, who also served as her manager.
+Baker had previously agreed to star in a Harlow biopic for Columbia Pictures, which enraged Levine, who had envisioned her for the role in his film.
+Because Baker had only agreed to the Columbia project verbally for then-studio head Jack Karp, her agreement was ultimately rendered invalid after Karp parted ways with Columbia.
+Additionally, Levine asserted that Baker's agreement with Columbia violated her contract with Paramount.
+Following this, the Columbia biopic was ultimately scrapped.

+To appease Baker, Levine purchased her a platinum necklace with studded diamonds as a "peace offering" to convince her to take the role.
+Baker later commented: "[I was] ashamed to admit that I did enjoy holding it to the light and marveling at the beauty of those brilliant sparkling gems.
+I also hated myself for being so dazzled by it; for trading my self-esteem for bauble; and, ultimately, for propagating the myth that a woman indeed could be bought."